mdipierro/markmin.js/README.md

 markmin in javascript
 =====================

 Yet another markup language.
-This is a limited JS implementation of MARKMIN which is inspired by MARKDOWN and described here:
+This is a limited JS implementation of MARKMIN as a jQuery plugin.
+MARKMIN which is inspired by MARKDOWN and is described here:

 http://www.web2py.com/init/static/markmin.html